 - Anti-microbial top fabric

-Flat feet are where your feet press flat on the ground when walking or running.
+If you have Flat feet, your feet will press flat on the ground when walking or running.
 This is also commonly called “fallen arches.”
-Those with flat feet are more prone to developing muscular strains in the lower limbs, with these pains and strains beginning in our feet.
-This can be painful and may lead to running injuries down the line, such as plantar fasciitis.
+Those with flat feet are typically more likely to develop muscular strains in the lower limbs, with the source of the pain beginning in the feet.

-3. Best running insoles for overpronation
+Best running insoles for overpronation

-- Specialist heel pad to increase shock absorption
+- Specialist heel pad absorbs shock

 Overpronation is when your foot rolls inwards each step.
 This is often a result of low arches, causing your feet to roll inwards to compensate.
 If left unattended, overpronation may develop into Achilles tendinitis – a painful injury that impacts the band of tissue from the calf muscles to the lower leg and heel.